A hemoglobin test measures the amount of hemoglobin in your blood.

 Hemoglobin is a protein in your red blood cells that carries oxygen to your body's organs and tissues and transports carbon dioxide from your organs and tissues back to your lungs.

 If a hemoglobin test reveals that your hemoglobin level is lower than normal, it means you have a low red blood cell count (anemia).
 Anemia can have many different causes, including vitamin deficiencies, bleeding and chronic diseases.

-If a hemoglobin test shows a higher than normal level, there are several potential causes, such as the blood disorder polycythemia vera, living in a high altitude, smoking, dehydration, burns and excessive vomiting.
+If a hemoglobin test shows a higher than normal level, there are several potential causes — the blood disorder polycythemia vera, living at a high altitude, smoking, dehydration, burns and excessive vomiting.

 You may have a hemoglobin test for several reasons:

 - To check your overall health.
 Your doctor may test your hemoglobin as part of a complete blood count during a routine medical examination to monitor your general health and to screen for a variety of disorders, such as anemia.

 - To diagnose a medical condition.
 Your doctor may suggest a hemoglobin test if you're experiencing weakness, fatigue, shortness of breath or dizziness.
 These signs and symptoms may point to anemia or polycythemia vera.
 A hemoglobin test may help diagnose these or other medical conditions.

 - To monitor a medical condition.
 If you've been diagnosed with anemia or polycythemia vera, your doctor may use a hemoglobin test to monitor your condition and guide treatment.

 If your blood sample is being tested only for hemoglobin, you can eat and drink normally before the test.
 If your blood sample will be used for other tests, you may need to fast for a certain amount of time before the sample is taken.
 Your doctor will give you specific instructions.